epfl-ada/ada-2025-project-zlayjiya/docs/index.md

     </p>

     <div class="viz-container">
-        <div class="viz-title">Evolution of the YouNiverse</div>
         <div id="growth-chart" class="viz-placeholder">
-            {% include_relative youtube_growth.html %}
+            {% include_relative timeline_evolution.html %}
         </div>
     </div>

     <p>
         When we peer through our telescope at these celestial bodies (channels), we notice a stark reality: size is not distributed equally.
 The distribution of views and subscribers follows a <strong> Power Law </strong> a mathematical signature of a "winner-takes-all" dynamic.
 A few 'Supermassive' channels command the vast majority of the YouNiverse's light, while millions of smaller stars twinkle in the background.
-The top 1% of channels capture over X% of all views—a cosmic inequality that shapes the entire ecosystem.
+The top 1% of channels capture over 46% of all views, a cosmic inequality that shapes the entire ecosystem.
     </p>

     <div class="viz-container">
-        <div class="viz-title">Distribution of View Counts per Channel</div>
         <div id="power-law-chart" class="viz-placeholder">
             {% include_relative powerlaw.html %}
         </div>